bradenleague/bradenleague.github.io/docs/_posts/2024-2-26-AI-Curious.markdown

 <figure>
     <img src="\assets\images\generated\water1.png" alt="Image generated with Stable Diffusion and LAION-5B, February 26th 2023" />
-    <figcaption>Image generated with <a href="https://github.com/CompVis/stable-diffusion">Stable Diffusion</a> and LAION-5B, February 26th 2023</figcaption>
+    <figcaption>Image generated with <a href="https://github.com/CompVis/stable-diffusion">Stable Diffusion</a> and LAION-5B, February 26th 2023, <br>This work is marked with <a href="https://creativecommons.org/publicdomain/zero/1.0/">CC0 1.0 Universal.</a></figcaption>
 </figure>

 ## On Databases